-Applicants who have previously registered at the University of Toronto in a degree, diploma or certificate program or as either a non-degree or visiting student should apply through the Ontario Universities' Application Centre, using the Internal application form available online at www.adm.utoronto.ca/adm.
-Except for current first year FPHE students, internal transfer applicants are not eligible for admission into the CTEP program.
+Applicants who have previously registered at the University of Toronto in a degree, diploma or certificate program or as either a non-degree or visiting student should apply through the Ontario Universities' Application Centre, using the internal application form available online at www.adm.utoronto.ca.
+Except for current first-year FPEH students, internal transfer applicants are not eligible for admission into the CTEP program.

-Admission scholarships
+Admission Scholarships

-See page 44 for information regarding entrance scholarships for students entering Year I.
+See page 44 for information regarding entrance scholarships.

-General requirements for all applicants
+General Requirements for all Applicants